Mirco Müller: International play

 Müller played for Switzerland in the 2013 World Junior Ice Hockey Championships in Ufa, Russia.
 Ahead of the tournament, Müller said, "I'm looking forward to playing against the best players in junior hockey, especially the Canadians, Americans, Swedes and the other top nations.
 It's in a new country that I've never been to before, and I'm excited to see what it's like over there."

 Personal life

-Müller is the older brother of hockey player Alina Müller, a forward who plays internationally for the Switzerland women's national ice hockey team.
+Müller is the older brother of hockey player Alina Müller, a forward who plays for Boston in the PWHL and formerly played internationally for the Switzerland women's national ice hockey team.